bgoonz/docs-collection/github/developers/github-marketplace/index.md

 ---
 title: GitHub Marketplace
-intro: 'List your tools in {% data variables.product.prodname_dotcom %} Marketplace for developers to use or purchase.'
+intro: "List your tools in {% data variables.product.prodname_dotcom %} Marketplace for developers to use or purchase."
 redirect_from:
   - /apps/adding-integrations/listing-apps-on-github-marketplace/about-github-marketplace/
   - /apps/marketplace/
   - /marketplace
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Marketplace
 children: